This is how smart textiles can look like: self-cleaning cotton or a colour-changing print

 How could future clothes and textiles become more ecofriendly, smart and sustainable?
 A research group from Nordic countries has tried to figure out this for many years and in October the prototypes they have made are presented in an exhibition in Turku.

-A doctoral researcher Alicja Lawrynowicz from faculty of technology in Turku University has been developing two different smart textiles.
-In one of the projects researchers have created a cotton fabric which can clean up itself without water.
+A doctoral researcher Alicja Lawrynowicz from Faculty of Technology at the University of Turku has been developing two different smart textiles.
+In one of the projects researchers have created a cotton fabric which can clean itself without water.
 This is possible because the fabric has been treated with mineral called zinc oxide.

-The mineral forms a self-cleaning layer and stains on the fabric disappear when they are exposed to the day light, in other words ultraviolet light.
-If stains disappear by themselves, it reduces the need of washing and garment burdens less nature.
+The mineral forms a self-cleaning layer and stains on the fabric disappear when they are exposed to the daylight, in other words ultraviolet light.
+If stains disappear by themselves, it reduces the need of washing and garment burdens nature less.

 In the other textile project, researchers have managed to develop non-toxic textile print which changes its colour when it is subjected to sunlight.
 Mineral hackmanite, which reacts to ultraviolet radiation, is used here.
 The mineral does not originate from mines but is created in a laboratory in Turku.

-For first time ever hackmanite is now used in textile prints.
+-For first time ever hackmanite is now used in textile prints.
 The mineral works as an ultraviolet censor and changes its colour when you have been too long time in the sun and must protect yourself.
-It can reduce the risk for damage of the sun, says Alicja Lawrynowicz.
+It can reduce the risk for the damage of the sun, says Alicja Lawrynowicz.

 Material out to the market